 Senators Benjamin L. Cardin and

-Barbara A. Mikulski (both D-Md.) today announced the Lutherville Volunteer Fire Department in Baltimore County has been awarded $36,000 in federal funding through the U.S. Department of Homeland Security’s Assistance to Firefighters Grant Program (AFGP).
+Barbara A. Mikulski (both D-Md.) today announced the Rosedale Volunteer Fire Department has been awarded $30,756 in federal funding through the U.S. Department of Homeland Security’s Assistance to Firefighters Grant Program (AFGP).
 Senator Mikulski is on the Homeland Security Appropriations Subcommittee that funds the AFGP and fights each year to increase its federal funding.
 Senator Cardin is on the Budget Committee.